CentOS/container-pipeline-service/README.md

-To spin up things in an OpenShift cluster based on the contents in this repository, please make sure you have a [minishift](https://github.com/minishift/minishift/) based VM started up.
-We've not tested this against anything other than minishift.
+To spin up things in an OpenShift cluster based on the contents in this repository, you can follow any of the two methods of getting openshift cluster

+***Minishift:***

+To have a
-We used following command to start a minishift environment:
+[minishift](https://github.com/minishift/minishift/) based VM started up,we used following command to start a minishift environment:

 ```bash
 $ minishift start --disk-size 50GB --memory 8GB --iso-url centos --openshift-version 3.9.0